This is my Fourth interview in the Classical Conversations Series and today pianist Lucy Parham is in the spotlight.

 Festival appearances include, in the UK, Brighton, City of London, Leeds Castle, Rye, Bury St Edmunds, Three Choirs, Newbury, Victor Hugo, Guernsey, Canterbury, Cambridge, Winchester, Harrogate, BBC Proms, Welsh and Scottish Proms, Chelsea, Cardiff, North Norfolk and Oxford, and abroad, Bergen, Istanbul and Mexico City.

-In recent years, Lucy has established herself as a leading interpreter of the works of Robert Schumann and of his wife Clara, who remains better known as a brilliant pianist than as a composer.
+In recent years, Lucy has established herself as a leading interpreter of the works of Robert Schumann and of his wife Clara.
 Lucy’s recording of both Robert’s and Clara’s piano concertos (with the BBC Concert Orchestra and Barry Wordsworth on Sanctuary Classics) was named Critics’ Choice of the Year by BBC Music Magazine.
 Among her other recordings are concertos by Ravel, Franck and Fauré (with the RPO for RPO Records), Gershwin’s Rhapsody in Blue (with both the BBC Concert Orchestra for BBC Worldwide and the RPO for EMI Gold), a solo Chopin CD for ABM, the album ’The Romantic Piano’ for Sanctuary Classics and an acclaimed solo Schumann CD on ASV.

 In 2002 Lucy premierd Beloved Clara at the Wigmore Hall’s Masters Series which was her first concert of words and music.
 Beloved Clara traces the relationship between Robert and Clara Schumann and has since been performed around the UK and in Los Angeles (where it was recorded for broadcast on National Public Radio) and at the Bergen and Victor Hugo International Festivals.
 Critical acclaim for the ASV’s CD release of Beloved Clara, featuring actors Joanna David and Martin Jarvis, has included selection as CD of the Week by The Sunday Times, Guardian and Observer.